tahsinAmin/Auto-Search/README.md

 - [x] Have 2 inputs like the above.
 - [x] Weather API taking dynamic values from input
 - [x] Show Dynamic Weather data with the given values (AutoSearch.js)
+- [x] Show Flights for 2 specific names in input, vancouver (1st) and Dhaka

 - [ ] show a message if no flights found
 - [ ] Error: Request failed with status code 400 (Showing when removing all inputs from the input, cityNAmeT)